 Will the changes to disability benefits take place?

-The Conservatives only have a slender majority so it is possible that the plans will be defeated in Parliament like changes to tax credits which were also part of the Chancellor's plans to cut £12bn from the welfare bill.
+The Conservatives only have a slender majority so it is possible that the plans will be defeated in Parliament like changes to which were also part of the Chancellor's plans to cut £12bn from the welfare bill.

 And Work and Pensions Secretary Iain Duncan Smith wrote to Tory MPs to insist that consultations were continuing.